Bachelor of Science

 About the Program

 This degree program is a flexible, upper division program for registered nurses with associate’s degrees or diplomas in nursing.
-The courses build on, but do not duplicate, the content taught in AAS programs.
+The courses build on the foundation of AAS education to achieve the “Essentials of Baccalaureate Education” (AACN, 2008)

 Our program focuses on theory and application, provides exposure to many areas of nursing, and serves as a foundation for graduate study.
 It prepares you to deliver comprehensive care to patients of all ages in a variety of settings as a direct care provider and as a nursing leader.